Travels

 NORTHERN IRELAND

 I spent a year in Belfast in 2015-2016 while I was completing my Masters program, and worked part time with a 3 year old boy with high functioning autism.
-He had been receiving IBI with one other therapist at the time, and was followed by a BCBA qualified consultant.
+He had been receiving IBI with one other therapist at the time, and was followed by a BCBA consultant.
 Shortly after I started working with him, I became the sole therapist, as the BCBA had other professional pursuits.
 Together with his parents, we came up with a new Behavioural Plan, which included academic skill building programs, social skills, and natural environment teaching.

 ENGLAND

-In the summer of 2019, I accepted a role as Behavioural Therapist role within the Intensive Support Team at the Oxford Health NHS Foundation.
+In 2019, I accepted a role as Behavioural Therapist role within the Intensive Support Team at the Oxford Health NHS Foundation.
 While this position required me to implement ABA techniques with high-risk clients of all ages, I quickly learned that ABA was a fairly new concept to many living in Oxfordshire, including my IST colleagues.
 For the first time in my career, I found myself constantly defending ABA as a reputable science and as the gold standard for autism treatment.

 I currently work as a private/freelance ABA consultant and lead therapist in London.